gbarbalat/NO2/1km/README.md

 basis_lrn_pred4ens_ST_MPI_other_param is used when param settings inappropriate for basis_lrn_pred4ens_ST_MPI (gives error message)

-concat_pred_ens concatenates ens predictions for the year
+concat_pred_ens concatenates ens predictions for the year (should not be done)

 modify hdr in the script and check where the data should be